 Study in the ECE graduate program requires application to and admission granted by the TTU Office of Graduate Studies.
 Application for admission should be made at least six months prior to the anticipated date of entrance.
 Applicants interested in receiving research and/or teaching assistantship financial aid must submit an ECE Assistantship application by March 15th for August (Fall) entrance or by October 15th for January (Spring) entrance.
 Applicants will be notified of an assistantship offer, and must accept or decline the offer by May 1st for August entrance or December 1st for January entrance.
 Applications are not reviewed by TTU until a complete application package has been submitted.

-See the Graduate Admissions How to Apply web page for complete instructions.
+See the Graduate School General Admission Requirements and How to Apply web pages for complete instructions.
+International applicants should also see the International Students General Admission Requirements and International Students How to Apply pages.
 A complete application package consists of:

 - Application Form & Fee